stevenkfirth/csvw_functions/README.md

 Install from PyPi using command: `pip install csvw_functions`

-The csvw_functions package uses the following external packages: *requests, json, os, urllib, warnings, hyperlink, uritemplate, langcodes, datetime, re, uuid, base64, dateutil, copy, unittest & rdflib*.
-These packages are available as part of the Python standard library, part of the Anaconda distribution (recommended) or will need to be installed separately.
+The csvw_functions package uses the following external packages: *requests, json, os, urllib, warnings, hyperlink, uritemplate, langcodes, datetime, re, uuid, base64, dateutil, copy*.
+These packages are available as part of the Python standard library, part of the Anaconda distribution (recommended) and / or will need to be installed separately.

 ## Issues, Questions?